 Lessee rent payments are equal to \$3.00 an acre for the first two years and increase to \$5.00 an acre for six further years of the lease.
 For any lease extending beyond the first eight years, rent payments increase to at least \$15.00 per acre thereon.
 Typically, these leases expire after 10 years unless held by production.
 During this lease period, annual rental payments are paid on leased parcels until one or more wells are drilled that result in production, then the lessee begins paying annual royalties calculated as a percentage of the value of production from the parcel.
-For this sale, the BLM is updating the sale notice and including an attachment to the standard lease form applying a 16.67% royalty rate (see Section 1.1).
+For this sale, the BLM is applying a 16.67% royalty rate.
 51% of federal mineral leasing revenues go to the Treasury Department, while approximately 49% are distributed back to the state in which the revenues were generated.
 In Wyoming, federal mineral receipts distributed back to the state follow a legislatively established, two-tier formula.
 The first tier covers total annual receipts up to \$200 million and the second tier applies to receipts over \$200 million per year.
 Based on the state's established two-tier formula, Wyoming allocates these revenues to public school districts, the highway and county road fund, cities and towns, the University of Wyoming, capital construction projects, and the state's budget reserve account (WY LSO 2022).